HudsonGri/foodplanner/sprints/Sprint2.md

 ### Work that we have completed in Sprint 2

 Frontend
-- The frontend team made further progress regarding pages for users to interact with and the UI as a whole.
+- The frontend team made further progress regarding pages for users to interact with, and the UI as a whole.
 We also began to work on sending and receiving data from the backend as well as unit testing our Typescript code.

 Backend
 - The backend team made further progress on recipe calculation by collaborating with the Spoonacular API to retrieve recipes.
 Additionally, we incorporated testing in both Go and Flask.